VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

      http://localhost:8080/tasks
 ```

-The correct response of that route should be output:
+The correct response of that route should be the output:

 ```bash
 {"recorded_task":"Buy bread"}
 ```

-Additionally, the `bearerAuthentication` middleware will set the returned user in the request context,
+Additionally, the `bearerAuthentication` middleware will provide the returned user in the request context,
-so any route handlers affected by it, will have access to the user that is currently authenticated.
+so any route handlers affected by it, will already have access to the user that is currently authenticated.

 With that information, we can change our tasks routes to have a more interesting response: